Gelembjuk/oursql/README.md

 ### Future support of consensus

-Soon we add extended support of a consensus.
+Soon we add extended support of a consensus management.

 We are going to add support of a consensus plug-in.
 It will be a module for OurSQL (.so or .dll) to control updates.

 The consensus module will be able to do some work for every proposed update.
-Each SQL transaction goes together with q wallet address.
-The module will be able to check if this address can do this SQL command now.
-It can do extra requests to other DB table to do some checks etc.
+Each SQL transaction goes together with a wallet address.
+The module will be able to check if an address can do this SQL command now.
+It can do extra requests to other DB table to do some checks, etc.

 For example, all users of an app can vote for some user to be a moderator.
 If a user was elected he is able to update some table.
 All other are not able.
 Consensus module can controll such things.